OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 - Apply the transform **c:\transforms\connstrings.mytransform.config** to file **subdir\web.config**.
 - Apply the transform **c:\transforms\security.mytransform.config** to file **subdir\web.config**.

-## Using an Absolute Path Wildcard Transform and Multiple Targets {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Usinganabsolutepathwildcardtransformandmultipletargets}
+## Using an absolute path wildcard transform and multiple targets {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Usinganabsolutepathwildcardtransformandmultipletargets}

 Given a package which has the structure: